 Our beat can either be a residential or a major road beat.

-In a major snow storm, we plow 30 kilometers of roads five to six times and return to yard when we must refill our vehicles with salt and calcium.
+In a major snow storm, we plow 30 kilometres of roads five to six times and return to yard when we must refill our vehicles with salt and calcium.

 At the end of day, I perform another equipment check to make sure the vehicle has no issues for the next shift.
 If the vehicle needs any repairs, I’ll send it to our garage on site.